Rolling stock of Network SouthEast: Nicknames

 Rail enthusiasts, staff and the general public gave nicknames to several types of rolling stock based on their appearance or characteristics.
-The single-coach Class 121 units used on routes out of Paddington and Marylebone were known as "Bubble cars"—a name which has become official since the current operator Chiltern Railways obtained and refurbished one to work on services between Princes Risborough and Aylesbury.
-The Class 205 diesel-electric units used on the Marshlink Line and Uckfield Line had a distinctive low-frequency engine noise and were nicknamed "Thumpers".
+The single-coach Class 121 units used on routes out of Paddington and Marylebone were known as "Bubble cars"—a name which has become official since a former operator Chiltern Railways obtained and refurbished one to work on services between Princes Risborough and Aylesbury.
+The Class 205 diesel-electric units used on the Marshlink Line and Uckfield line had a distinctive low-frequency engine noise and were nicknamed "Thumpers".
 The Class 206 "Tadpole" units associated with the Hastings Line were so called because of their unusual profile: they were built from the driving car of Class 201 units and narrower driving trailers from redundant Class 416 stock.
 In reference to a British television gameshow 3-2-1 and its anthropomorphic dustbin mascot, Class 321 units were nicknamed "Dusty Bins".

 Rolling stock of all ages and types was painted in Network SouthEast's livery, made up of horizontal stripes of its house colours of red, white, blue and grey.
 From the solebar upwards, the stripes were grey, white, red, white, blue (the thickest stripe, around the windows and doors), white and red.
 Much brighter shades of red and blue, and paler grey paint, were used from late 1987.
 "Bright", "brash" and "garish" in contrast to British Rail's sober dark blues and greys, it was nicknamed the "toothpaste" livery.